 - The likelihood of securing sponsorship

 If you meet these criteria and would like to discuss applying for a Fellowship, please contact us.

-We, the Daphne Jackson Trust, have the exclusive right to decide if we will accept and process an application for a Fellowship on the basis of these criteria.
+The Daphne Jackson Trust has the exclusive right to decide if we will accept and process an application for a Fellowship on the basis of these criteria.
 Our decision is final.
 We reserve the right to cease an application during the application process if we determine that the likelihood of success is too low to warrant the expenditure of further time and resource.